mollycmullen/ENG5533/README.md

 Submit your project as a folder under the Code tab.
 Your folder will include any html files you used to create your project.
 The css file used to style or make the webtext look pretty.

+# To Submit Files

+1. Save all of your files in <b>one folder on your desktop</b>.
+Name the file LastName_Webtext.
+Example: Byrd_Webtext
+2. Click on "upload files"
+3. Drag the folder on your desktop into the upload file box
+4. Click "Commit File" at the bottom of the page

 # Note on Images and Videos
 To make the creation of your webtext easier, I suggest adding videos using YouTube URLS (each video has an option to copy and paste an embed code) or URLs for photos.